 Thanks to its easy setup, clear video and integration with other smart-home products such as the Nest Learning Thermostat and Nest Protect smoke alarm, the Dropcam Pro has been our top-rated wireless security camera.

 (On Sept.
-8, 2016, Nest launched the Nest Cam Outdoor, which brings the Nest Cam's features outside.)
+8, 2016, Nest launched the Nest Cam Outdoor, which brings the Nest Cam's features outside.
+The Nest Cam has been renamed the Nest Cam Indoor.)

 The Nest Cam sports a sleek design, with a smooth, cool-gray metal stand supporting a glossy black camera eye that very much makes one feel as if one's being watched.
 The magnetic base provides stability for the camera while supporting a slim, pivoting leg that attaches to the lens.
 At the top of the lens is a single LED that flashes blue when the camera is trying to connect to the network, and stays solid green when it's on and recording.